-This simple statement acknowledges that you feel awkward, but also lets your co-worker know that if they feel like talking, you’re there to listen.
-Leave it at that, so your colleague won’t feel pressured.
+- This simple statement acknowledges that you feel awkward, but also lets your coworker know that if they feel like talking, you’re there to listen.
 They can guide the discussion if they feel like talking further.

 “I know this will turn out fine.”

-This may sound upbeat to you, but to a person in recovery who has learned about the high rates of relapse, it sounds unrealistic and naïve.1 It also sounds dismissive of what they worry about, which is relapsing.
+- This may sound upbeat to you, but to a person in recovery who has learned about the high rates of relapse, it sounds unrealistic and naïve.
+It also comes across as dismissive of the looming possibility of relapse.